Towards fully predictive gyrokinetic full-f simulations: validation and triangularity studies in TCV: Results

+We focus on TCV discharges \#65125 (PT) and \#65130 (NT), which represent well-diagnosed, comparable L-mode plasmas that differ primarily in triangularity while maintaining similar heating power and plasma current, enabling cleaner isolation of geometric effects on turbulence and transport.
+While the moderate to high collisionality of these L-mode plasmas places them near the fluid-valid regime, several kinetic effects may remain important: self-consistent evolution of the parallel velocity distribution and associated parallel heat transport, kinetic treatment of parallel electron dynamics affecting radial electric field formation, and anisotropic temperature evolution in the SOL where magnetic mirror effects influence particle and energy transport.
+Beyond validating our predictive framework, these simulations establish a baseline for future extension to lower-collisionality regimes where kinetic effects become increasingly dominant \citep{Merlo2023OnTokamaks,Balestri2024PhysicalPlasmas}. }

 Figure~\ref{fig:profiles_PT_vs_NT} compares the experimental measurements of electron density and temperature profiles with the quasi-steady state profiles at OMP obtained with \gkyl{} for both configurations, using the baseline resolution.
 The experimental measurements show that the NT configuration exhibits an increase in electron density for normalized minor radius $r/a \lesssim 0.9$, while SOL profile data are less conclusive.
 The electron temperature profiles show weaker variation between NT and PT; at smaller radii, the NT configuration exhibits slightly higher electron temperatures compared with PT.
 The \gkyl{} simulations capture several experimental trends, with some quantitative differences.
 At the OMP, the simulations reproduce subtle NT–PT differences.
 The electron density profiles are consistent with improved core confinement in the NT case.
 The simulated electron temperature profiles are similar between configurations, while the ion temperature shows a relative increase in the NT SOL region, suggesting altered ion energy transport there.

 In the closed field line region, plasma transport is predominantly governed by turbulent $\mathbf{E} \times \mathbf{B}$ drift.
 Figure~\ref{fig:dTi_NT_vs_PT} illustrates ion temperature fluctuations at the OMP for both configurations.
 Both PT and NT exhibit a region of reduced fluctuation amplitude; this region is somewhat more pronounced in the NT case.
 The PT configuration exhibits larger amplitude fluctuations than NT (Fig.~\ref{fig:dTi_NT_vs_PT}); a similar qualitative trend is seen in electrostatic potential, electron density, and electron temperature fluctuations (not shown).
 The NT case shows finer-scale structure, which could contribute to reduced transport via gyro-Bohm-like scaling.